Section 2. Environmental Processing

-- Any decision to analyze aircraft noise over 10,000 ft AGL is an exception and should be coordinated with the ATO Airspace Policy Group at FAA headquarters at the earliest possible time.
+- Any decision to analyze aircraft noise over 10,000 ft AGL is an exception and should be coordinated with the ATO Rules and Regulations Group at FAA headquarters at the earliest possible time.

 - Proposed flight procedure changes between 10,000 ft and 18,000 ft AGL should be analyzed for potential impacts when there is a national park or wildlife refuge in the study area that has a quiet setting that is a generally recognized purpose and attribute, and also in situations when the flight procedure change is likely to be highly controversial.